AlexanderSmall/PuzzleAM/README.md

 After updating configuration, run `dotnet ef database update` (or restart the application) to ensure migrations are applied to the configured database.

+## Container deployment

+The Docker image now reads the `PORT` environment variable when starting the application.
+Most platforms (including Cloud Run, Render, and Heroku-style services) inject this variable automatically.
+When `PORT` is not set the container listens on `8080`, matching the Dockerfile's exposed port.
+You no longer need to override `ASPNETCORE_URLS` manually; instead set `PORT` if your hosting environment requires a different listener port.